OpenTechSchool/django-101/docs/en/first_steps/start.rst

     `-- manage.py

 The first directory named :file:`cookbook` is the project directory.
-It contains the file :file:`manage.py`, that is used, to manage the project, e.g. ... .
-In this document it will be refered as **project directory**.
+It contains the file :file:`manage.py` which is used to manage the project.
+In this document it will be refered to as **project directory**.

 The project directory contains the `Python package
 <http://docs.python.org/tutorial/modules.html#packages>`_ :file:`cookbook`,